Kochurovskyi/Blog/README.md

 ## General Description

 This application is a private blog about sports and Turkish culture from a foreigner's perspective.
-The blog covers various topics, and more topics can be added over time.
-The application provides users with an intuitive interface to interact with various features such as creating, reading, updating, and deleting (CRUD) data.
+The blog covers these two topics only, but more topics can be added over time.
+The application provides users with an intuitive interface to interact with various features such as creating, reading, updating, and deleting (CRUD) data, besides that AI will generate nice text base on your article, will add emojis)) If you don't have a good photo for you post - not a problem, it will generate an image accordingly.
 The user interface is designed using React, ensuring a fast and interactive experience.

 Go ahead and try: https://d1671q2yuok4n6.cloudfront.net/